Foreign relations of India: South

-Bilateral relations between India and Afghanistan have been traditionally strong and friendly.
+Both countries established diplomatic relations on 10 December 1947.Bilateral relations between India and Afghanistan have been traditionally strong and friendly.
 While India was the only South Asian country to recognise the Soviet-backed Democratic Republic of Afghanistan in the 1980s, its relations were diminished during the Afghan civil wars and the rule of the Islamist Taliban in the 1990s.
 India aided the overthrow of the Taliban and became the largest regional provider of humanitarian and reconstruction aid.

-The new democratically elected Afghan government strengthened its ties with India in wake of persisting tensions and problems with Pakistan, which is continuing to shelter and support the Taliban.
-India pursues a policy of close co-operation to bolster its standing as a regional power and contain its rival Pakistan, which it maintains is supporting Islamic militants in Kashmir and other parts of India.
+The new democratically elected Afghan government strengthened its ties with India in the wake of persisting tensions and problems with Pakistan, which is continuing to shelter and support the Taliban.
+India pursues a policy of close cooperation to bolster its standing as a regional power and contains its rival Pakistan, which it maintains is supporting Islamic militants in Kashmir and other parts of India.
 India is the largest regional investor in Afghanistan, having committed more than US$3 billion for reconstruction purposes.
 After the Islamic Republic of Afghanistan collapsed, India participated in the evacuation of non-Muslim minorities and provided food aid to Taliban-ruled Afghanistan.